 We were dumbstruck by the beauty of this holy place in this quiet prairie town.

-In this church is found the most valuable painting in North Dakota, pictured below.
+Within this church is the most valuable painting in North Dakota, pictured below.

 |Saints Cyril and Methodius|